n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.datetime.md

     * **YYYY-MM-DD**: For `4 September 1986`, this formats the date as `1986-09-04`.
 * **Output Field Name**: Enter the name of the field to output the formatted date to.

+### Format a Date options

+This operation includes these options:

+* **Include Input Fields**: If you'd like to include all of the input fields in the output, turn this option on.
+If turned off, only the **Output Field Name** and its contents are output.
+* **From Date Format**: If the node isn't recognizing the **Date** format correctly, enter the format for that **Date** here so the node can process it properly.
+Use Luxon's [special tokens](https://moment.github.io/luxon/#/formatting?id=table-of-tokens){:target=_blank .external-link} to enter the format.
+Tokens are case-sensitive
+* **Use Workflow Timezone**: Whether to use the input's time zone (turned off) or the workflow's timezone (turned on).

+## Get Current Date

 ### Get Current Date parameters

 * **Include Current Time**: Choose whether to include the current time (turned on) or to set the time to midnight (turned off).
 * **Output Field Name**: Enter the name of the field to output the current date to.

+### Get Current Date options

+This operation includes these options:

+* **Include Input Fields**: If you'd like to include all of the input fields in the output, turn this option on.
+If turned off, only the **Output Field Name** and its contents are output.
+* **Timezone**: Set the timezone to use.
+If left blank, the node uses the n8n instance's timezone.

+/// note | +00:00 timezone
+Use `GMT` for +00:00 timezone.
+///

+## Get Time Between Dates

 ### Get Time Between Dates parameters